Table of Contents

 2).
 The Judges being legal experts are pre-eminently fitted to lay down the law for the Bar.

 3).
-A case once decided is presumed to be correct so long as High Court does not reverse it.
+A case once decided is presumed to be correct so long as the High Court does not reverse it.

 4).
 The rule that the law as laid down in previous cases must be followed induces confidence in the minds of the litigants.